barryross/mars-rover-image-browser/readme.md

 ## Running a production build

-From the project root, go ahead and run the following command which creates a client build, starts the back-end server and runs the cliend build
+From the project root, go ahead and run the following command which creates a client build, starts the back-end server and runs the client build.

 ```
 npm run start-prod